Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 What kind of car insurance do I need in Arizona?

-Arizona only requires the least minimum liability insurance to legally drive in the state.
+Arizona only requires the least minimum liability insurance to drive in the state legally.
 If it meets the legal requirement, you can include comprehensive and collision coverage for better protection.

 How much is car insurance in AZ for an 18-year-old?

-The rates for younger drivers are higher than adults because of their inexperience and high risk of accidents: $412 a month and $4938 yearly.
-One way to save is adding an 18-year-old to a family policy, which can significantly lower the cost.
+Younger drivers’ rates are higher than adults’ because of their inexperience and high risk of accidents: $412 a month and $4938 yearly.
+One way to save is adding an 18-year-old to a family policy, which can significantly lower costs.

 How much is the average car insurance in Arizona?

 The average cost of car insurance in Arizona for full coverage is around $151/mo, though it may vary depending on factors like coverage needs, location, and driving history.
 Minimum liability is cheaper at only $64/mo.
 Rates do fluctuate according to credit score, age, and vehicle type.
-[Get more information about the insurance rates of your car]
+Get more information about your car’s insurance rates.

 Do I need a car to live in Arizona?